run-ai/genv/README.md

 After gathering valuable feedback and comments from data scientists, we created the following short-term roadmap for genv:

-**1. Environment specific information:** With this feature, you will be able to see the processes and machines specifically to your GPU environment when you type nvidia-smi
+**1. (Implemented) Environment specific information:** With this feature, you will be able to see the processes and machines specifically to your GPU environment when you type nvidia-smi

-**2. Docker support:** Running Docker containers powered by the GPUs in your environment
+**2. (Implemented) Docker support:** Running Docker containers powered by the GPUs in your environment

 **3. Configuring GPU memory:** Specifying the GPU memory that needs to be configured in an environment